 ABSTRACT: We examine the impacts of the 2018-2019 U.S. import tariff increases on U.S. export growth through the lens of supply chain linkages.
 Using 2016 confidential firm-trade linked data, we document the implied incidence and scope of new import tariffs.
 Firms that eventually faced tariff increases on their imports accounted for 84% of all exports and represented 65% of manufacturing employment.
 For all affected firms, the implied cost is $900 per worker in new duties.
 To estimate the effect on U.S. export growth, we construct product-level measures of import tariff exposure of U.S. exports from the underlying firm micro data.
 More exposed products experienced 2 percentage point lower growth relative to products with no exposure.
 The decline in exports is equivalent to an ad valorem tariff on U.S. exports of almost 2% for the typical product and almost 4% for products with higher than average exposure.

 Brexit Uncertainty and Trade Disintegration.
-2018 (with A. Graziano and N. Limão) NBER Working Paper No. 25334. http://bit.ly/GHLBrexit [Invited to Revise and Resubmit at Economic Journal]
+2018 (with A. Graziano and N. Limão) NBER Working Paper No. 25334. http://bit.ly/GHLBrexit [Forthcoming at Economic Journal]

 ABSTRACT: We estimate the uncertainty effects of preferential trade disagreements.
 Increases in the probability of Britain’s exit from the European Union (Brexit) significantly reduced bilateral export values and participation before the June 2016 referendum.
 These effects are increasing in trade policy risk across products, e.g. a persistent doubling of Brexit probability lowers EU-UK bilateral export values by as much as 15 log points if their disagreement tariff is 4% (“hard Brexit”) instead of zero.
 The implied probability of this hard Brexit outcome was higher for EU exporters to Britain; but neither believed a trade war was likely.

-Graziano, A., Handley, K. and Limão, N. (forthcoming) Brexit Uncertainty: Trade Externalities Beyond Europe.
+Graziano, A., Handley, K. and Limão, N. (2020) Brexit Uncertainty: Trade Externalities Beyond Europe.
 AEA Papers and Proceedings

 Abstract: We examine if Brexit uncertainty has trade externalities beyond Europe.
 Using detailed data on export values and participation, tariffs, and Brexit probabilities prior to the referendum, we estimate ongoing negative trade-uncertainty elasticities between the United Kingdom (UK) and its non-European partner countries in preferential trade agreements that will require renegotiation post-Brexit.
 We use them to isolate the impact of the referendum on export values and net entry; we find effects similar to those identified by Graziano et al. (2018) for the UK and EU.